utdata/icj-class/final/final.md

 - A [data.json](data.json) file with: A "members" array about band members and A "discography" array for the list of albums.
 Put this in `src/njk/data/data.json`.
 - A [collection photos](img.zip) divided into three parts.
 Band photos, band members, and album covers.
 Put these inside your `src/img/` folder.
-- You can harvest (and credit) other information from Wikipedia or other public domain sources.
+- You can harvest (and credit) other information from Wikipedia or other public domain sources as long as you source it properly.

 ### Members

 The data in the "members" collection includes:

 - slug: If you name your band member pages the same as this slug, you can use it in URLs.
-- name: Full printable name of the member
+- name: Full printable name of the member.
 - instruments: A list of what they play.
-- tenure: When they were in the band
+- tenure: When they were in the band.
 - birthplace
 - birthdate
-- image: the filename of a color image of the band member.
+- image: The filename of a color image of the band member.
 - imagebw: the filename of a black and white image of the band member.
 - text: This is a several paragraph description of the band member, in HTML.
 You can use the [safe](https://mozilla.github.io/nunjucks/templating.html#safe) tag to use as HTML, like this: `{{ members.text | safe}}`.